 Like to Know More About Chemical Segregation?

-In this blog, we’ve mentioned incompatibilities between Class 3 Flammable Liquids and Class 8 Corrosive Substances, but there are many more chemicals that can react dangerously if they are stored or handled in the same work area.
+In this blog, we’ve mentioned segregation for Class 3 Flammable Liquids and Class 8 Corrosive Substances, but there are many more chemicals that should not be stored or handled in the same work area.
 If your business has any type of Dangerous Goods, we urge you to learn more about the chemical segregation of incompatible substances.
 Why not download our free Segregation Chart and ensure your chemicals are stored safely and in full compliance with the Australian Standards and WHS Regulations.